The type of adviser you need depends on the level of advice you want and the type of products you’re interested in.

 Personalised financial advice uses information about your individual financial situation or goals to make recommendations that meet your needs.

-In New Zealand you can get personalised financial advice by speaking to a human adviser or through a website or software application (also known as digital or robo advice).
-Digital advice is automated advice generated by a computer program using algorithms, based on information you provide.
+In New Zealand, you can get personalised financial advice by speaking to a human adviser or through a website or software application (also known as digital or robo advice).
+Digital advice is automated advice generated by a computer program using algorithms, based on the information you provide.

 All providers have to be approved by us before they can offer personalised digital advice services to New Zealanders.
 The names of approved providers can be found on the NZ legislation website here.